eltociear/website/source-materials/framework-outline-revisions/tier-2/synoptic-protocol/13-revision-by-Grok.md

 - Develop "Perspectival Agility" through exercises in steel-manning arguments and inhabiting different worldviews.
 - Include **Spiral-Aware Communication** training to engage constructively with those at different developmental stages.
 - Incorporate **Trauma-Informed Media Literacy** for populations targeted by disinformation.
+- **Proposed Curriculum Module:**
+  - **Module Title:** "Truth, Self, and Society: The Psychology of Information Integrity."
+  - **Learning Objectives:** This module will equip citizens to:
+    - Understand the relationship between selfish impulses (for survival, comfort, or validation) and the distortion of reality.
+    - Practice intellectual humility and the discipline of "surrendering to truth" in personal and civic life.
+    - Recognize how the avoidance of truth, even with good intentions, can create the conditions for individual and societal harm.
+    - Distinguish between "content" (a specific fact) and "structure" (whether a system is designed for self-service or truth-service).
 - Cultivate **Epistemic Virtues** (linked to the **Inner Development & Leadership Protocol**):
   - **Curiosity:** The genuine desire to understand.
   - **Intellectual Humility:** The joy of discovering one is wrong.